rotki/rotki/docs/api.rst

    :reqjson string[optional] main_currency: The FIAT currency to use for all profit/loss calculation.
 USD by default.
    :reqjson string[optional] date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
    :reqjson bool[optional] submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the Rotki server.
+   :reqjson list active_module: A list of strings denoting the active modules with which Rotki should run.

    **Example Response**: